Franz Grundheber: Life and career

-Grundheber made his debut at the Wiener Staatsoper on 11 December 1976 in the title role of Mozart's Le nozze di Figaro, and in 1983 performed Mandryka in Arabella by Richard Strauss.
+Grundheber made his debut at the Vienna State Opera on 11 December 1976 in the title role of Mozart's Le nozze di Figaro, and in 1983 performed as Mandryka in Arabella by Richard Strauss.
 In 1985, Grundheber appeared as Olivier in Capriccio at the Salzburg Festival.
 In 1986, he performed in Brussels for the first time the title role of Berg's Wozzeck, staged by Gerard Mortier.
-He portrayed the Wozzeck again in the staging by Patrice Chéreau, shown from 1993 to 1999 at the Théâtre du Châtelet in Paris and the Staatsoper Berlin, conducted by Daniel Barenboim and with Waltraud Meier as Marie.
-It was filmed in 1994.
-A review notes: "Franz Grundheber, the Wozzeck, avails himself of every possible type of vocal expression, even draining every bit of life from his voice when he is trapped in Act II."
-In 2001 he was awarded the Chilean Critics' Award for International Opera.
+He portrayed Wozzeck again at the Vienna State Opera in 1986, alongside Hildegard Behrens as Marie, conducted by Claudio Abbado and directed by Claus Helmut Drese.
+His Wozzeck, alongside Waltraud Meier as Marie, in a production shown from 1993 to 1999 at the Théâtre du Châtelet in Paris and the Staatsoper Berlin, conducted by Daniel Barenboim and directed by Patrice Chéreau, was recorded as DVD in 1994.
+In 1999 he made his debut at the Metropolitan Opera as Rigoletto, followed by Wozzeck.